aarxv-999/IDAI101-24OMH0277-Aarav-Agarwal/README.md

 L sign: Increase Air Conditioning temperature <br/>
 Three fingers up: Turn on fan <br/>
 Four fingers up: Lock all doors <br/>

+For the sake of a prototype, I have included images of people of dark and light skin tones for some diversity, while the training data is not extremely diverse, an actual model could include 100-200 images of every skin tone.